Scenarios: Payroll tax break fate uncertain

-WASHINGTON A tax break for about 160 million workers is set to expire in 11 days and Republicans in the House of Representatives and Democrats are mired in a battle over extending it.
+WASHINGTON A tax break for about 160 million U.S. workers is set to expire in 10 days and Republicans in the House of Representatives and Democrats are battling over how to extend it.

-The House on Tuesday rejected a two-month extension approved overwhelmingly by the Senate after Republican and Democratic leaders failed to reach agreement on a year-long break on the tax workers pay into the Social Security retirement system.
+House Republicans have rejected a two-month extension that the Senate overwhelmingly approved in order to give lawmakers more time to negotiate a full year deal.
+Instead, House Republicans are demanding immediate negotiations to settle differences over a year-long extension by December 31.

 CONTINUED STANDOFF

-The standoff between the Senate and House could continue through Christmas and New Year holidays and the 4.2 percent tax rate workers' pay into Social Security snaps back to 6.2 percent on January 1.
+The standoff between the Democratic-led Senate and the Republican-led House could continue through Christmas and New Year holidays and the 4.2 percent tax rate workers' pay into Social Security snaps back to 6.2 percent on January 1.

-Senate Democratic Leader Harry Reid has said he will not engage in talks with the House on a year-long bill until the House passes the temporary relief he worked out in negotiations with Senate Republican Leader Mitch McConnell.
+Senate Democrats say they need the House to pass the Senate bill as a good faith gesture that a year-long deal would be negotiated in good faith.
+Senate Majority Leader Harry Reid has said he will not engage in talks with the House until Congress passes the temporary bill he negotiated with Senate Minority Leader Mitch McConnell.

-Right now this scenario has a good probability of playing out.
-It would involve frequent press conferences by both sides to try to pin blame on each other for the smaller paychecks after January 1.
+Right now a continued standoff has a good probability of playing out.
+It involves frequent press conferences by both sides to try to pin blame on each other for the smaller paychecks after January 1.

 RETROACTIVE RELIEF